Motorcyclists honor Veterans during annual Combat Veterans Motorcyclists Run

-FRESNO, California (KGPE) – More than a hundred motorcycles headed out from Clawson Motorsports for the second annual Combat Veterans Motorcycle Run.
+FRESNO, California (KSEE) – More than a hundred motorcycles headed out from Clawson Motorsports for the second annual Combat Veterans Motorcycle Run.

 The ride ended at Jackson’s Roadhouse where there was live music.
 The event honors Veterans from all branches of service for their commitment and sacrifices they make to protect our country.